-The New York Federal Reserve Bank actively supported insurer American International Group's regulatory requests to keep its bank counterparties confidential but did not pressure the bailed-out firm for secrecy, the bank's top lawyer said on Tuesday.
+The New York Federal Reserve Bank actively supported insurer American International Group's

 In prepared testimony for a much-anticipated congressional hearing, New York Fed General Counsel Thomas Baxter said that the Fed's interest in keeping some information from public view was solely to preserve the value of taxpayer assets.